Vthechamp22/templately-js/README.md

 # TemplatelyJS

-This is an extremely small and lightweight package to enable the usage of custom templates in static HTML websites.
+This is an extremely small and lightweight package to enable the usage of custom templatesg in static HTML websites.

 ## Usage/Examples